Pre-Purchase and Condition

 On request, we may also perform sea trial witnessing, which allows us to evaluate the performance of the equipment while it is in use and the overall handling of the ship while it is moving at different speeds and performing different manoeuvres.

-What is examined:
+What is examined?

 The condition of the keel, the hull below the waterline, the topsides above the waterline, the deck moulding, the coachroof, the cockpit, the hull/deck connection, the bulkheads and stiffeners, the cathodic protection, and the paint and/or gel coat.

-Deck fittings, a pulpit, a pushpit, stanchions, toe-rails, windows, walkways, teak, and mooring attachments
+Deck fittings, a pulpit, a pushpit, stanchions, toe-rails, windows, walkways, teak and mooring attachments.

-Domestic systems and lodging:
+Domestic systems and lodging

-Documentation, general layout, domestic installations, water systems, gas installations, navigation and
+Documentation, general layout, domestic installations, water systems, gas installations and navigation.

 Rudder, shafts, sail drives, outboard motors, skin fittings, and seacocks.

-Firefighting gear, life-saving devices, bilge systems, navigation lights, and emergency systems
+Firefighting gear, life-saving devices, bilge systems, navigation lights, and emergency systems.

-Engines, fuel systems, ventilation, electrical installations, engine controls, and service histories
+Engines, fuel systems, ventilation, electrical installations, engine controls and service histories.

-Ground tackle, spars, standing and running rigging, sails, winch systems, and coverings
+Ground tackle, spars, standing and running rigging, sails, winch systems and coverings.

-Within 24 hours of the survey, we try to provide verbal and/or written preliminary report details, and we try to release the final report within 72 hours
+Within 24 hours of the survey, we try to provide verbal and/or written preliminary report details, and we try to release the final report within 72 hours.